Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Contributing-to-the-source-code.md

 ## Concurrency

-Never use the regular `runReadAction` from a coroutine!
+Never use the regular `runReadActionBlocking` from a coroutine!
 This read action will block write actions, but in a coroutine the regular cancellation check/exception does not work, which may lead to a deadlock.
 See https://plugins.jetbrains.com/docs/intellij/coroutine-read-actions.html#write-allowing-read-action-vs-nonblockingreadaction

 ## Helpful tools